M0ngi/CTF-Writeups/2023/Hackfest Finals/README.md

 Now, we can write but controlling what we'll write is a mess.
 It's possible to make a write primitive but it'll require lot of alignments & paddings (AND DEBUGGING) therefore, I went for a simple one byte write primitive.

-Plan is simple, in order to fix our padding, we'll quarantee a 256 bytes in the payload in which we are free to control, doesn't have to be consecutive.
+Plan is simple, in order to fix our padding, we'll guarantee a 256 bytes in the payload in which we are free to control, doesn't have to be consecutive.
 We start by keeping them after our `%hhn` (hhn in order to write 1 byte).
 Then we check how much we are writing as a default value & write a function to calculate how many bytes are needed to reach our target value.
 Which is the following line:

 ```python
 b = (112-7 + data)%256